Alicia-Hong/AliciaJacksonPhD_ContextBridge_Corpus/README.md

 The `training_data` directory contains preprocessed training data and metadata used for the model and statistical analysis.

-The Annotation Schemes are published here, following by the movie annotation outputs: https://docs.google.com/spreadsheets/d/e/2PACX-1vSt3J_9BW7RtYn-Jnh5Ficc9udbZfm4Wq4Dn2fM0gEkmiLa8HLChNj_MJ08cx7oqdPaSia9gt4qL-jS/pubhtml
+The Annotation Schemes are published here, following by the movie annotation outputs as well as individual evaluation scores: https://docs.google.com/spreadsheets/d/e/2PACX-1vSt3J_9BW7RtYn-Jnh5Ficc9udbZfm4Wq4Dn2fM0gEkmiLa8HLChNj_MJ08cx7oqdPaSia9gt4qL-jS/pubhtml

 ## Data Processing and Model Training